kdkorthauer/benchmarkfdr-shiny/README.md

 BiocManager::install(shinythemes)
 BiocManager::install(shinycssloaders)
 devtools::install_github("areyesq89/SummarizedBenchmark", ref = "fdrbenchmark")
-devtools::install_github("stephaniehicks/benchmarkfdrData2019")
+BiocManager::install("benchmarkfdrData2019")
 ```

 Note that newer versions of the `SummarizedBenchmark` package are not compatible, so make sure to use the specific tagged version above.
-The `benchmarkfdrData2019` package contains the results objects used by the App.
+The `benchmarkfdrData2019` Bioconductor package contains the results objects used by the App.

 #### 2. Next launch the app: